 Biggest & Coolest Rockabilly Show in the Northeast!

-Bring Your Ride to the Syracuse Nationals and Hang with Other Old Skoolers at this years 14th Anniversary of the Sparky's Rockabilly Roundup!
+Bring Your Ride to the Syracuse Nationals and Hang with Other Old Skoolers at this years 15th Anniversary of Sparky's Rockabilly Roundup!

 He's Back!!
 And he's hosting the Sparky's Rockabilly Roundup!!
 Brett "Big Schwag" Wagner is a true jack of all trades when it comes to the entertainment business.
 From being the voice of "Monster Garage with Jesse James" to Hosting Speed Channels #1 rated show "Pass Time" and guest staring on shows like "NCIS Los Angeles" and "Sons Of Anarchy" or being under monster makeup for movies like "The Crazies" and "Texas Chainsaw Massacre"!!